Can Adults Learn to Play the Drums?

 J Music Students: Peng Hong and Kam

-Adults can learn to play the drums, contrary to popular belief.
+Yes, adults can learn to play the drums.
 Not only can they learn to play the drums with the right attitude, an experienced instructor, and a proven curriculum; they can also excel and play better than children.

 This is most likely because adults are naturally more committed and serious in doing the things they have set their minds on hence, making the learning process easier.
 Playing the drums eventually becomes a reality.

-What Qualities Do I Need to Play the Drums?
+What Qualities Do Adults Need to Play the Drums?

 Even the simplest exercise can appear to be the most difficult at first.
 Most, if not all, drum exercises require 100 to 1000 repetitions before proficiency is achieved.